-Astronaut Sally Ride is pictured on the space shuttle Challenger's middeck during the STS-7 mission.
+Astronaut Sally Ride is pictured on the space shuttle Challenger's middeck during the STS-7 mission, on June 24, 2983.

 Inflight view of the crew of the STS-7 mission.
-In the rear from left to right are Astronauts Robert L. Crippen, crew commander; Frederick H. Hauck, pilot; and John M. Fabian, mission specialist.
-In front are Drs.
-Sally K. Ride and Norman E. Thagard, mission specialists.
+In the rear from left to right are Cmdr.
+Robert L. Crippen, shuttle pilot Frederick H. Hauck, and mission specialist John M. Fabian.
+In front are mission specialists Sally K. Ride and Norman E. Thagard.

-Two members of the STS-7 crew, mission specialist Sally Ride and pilot Frederick Hauck, go over procedures in operating the remote manipulator system at the Johnson Space Center.
+Two members of the STS-7 crew, mission specialist Sally Ride and pilot Frederick Hauck, go over procedures in operating the remote manipulator system at the Johnson Space Center in Houston.

-Astronaut Sally K. Ride, mission specialist for STS-7, standing outside of the Shuttle Mission Simulator (SMS) on May 27, 1983.
+Astronaut Sally K. Ride, mission specialist for STS-7, stands outside of the Shuttle Mission Simulator (SMS) on May 27, 1983.
 She is wearing the shuttle blue flight suit.